lando/lando/docs/config/services.md

 Note that you will need to set the `type` and its optional `version` to be either one of the [supported services](#supported-services) below or as defined in one you [create your own](./../contrib-plugins.md).

 Each service also contains a bunch of its own configuration options.
 As such, we *highly recommend* you check out the documentation for each service.
-For example, some of the configuration options available to the `php` service is shown below:
+For example, some of the configuration options available to the `php` service are shown below:

 ```yaml
 service: